Women in Health and Safety

 Capita Real Estate and Infrastructure works with public and private sector organisations to design, build and optimise their real estate and infrastructure assets.

-Event organiser Fiona Anniss, Associate Director for health & safety at Capita Real Estate and Infrastructure, began by outlining the four topics where were to be covered, design, operation, construction and legal.
+Event organiser Fiona Anniss, Associate Director for Health & Safety at Capita Real Estate and Infrastructure, began by outlining the four topics that were to be covered, design, operation, construction and legal.

-A range of speakers included, Laura Walker from Aecom and Uta Horten from Capita who spoke about design, Dinara Skeiryte from HS2 spoke about construction, Julie Bignell from Porterbrook spoke about operation and lastly, Julia Thomas from Tucker Solicitors and Monica Babb from ORR spoke on the legal side of health and safety.
+A range of speakers included, Laura Walker from Aecom and Uta Horten from Capita who spoke about design, Dinara Skeiryte from HS2 talking about construction, Julie Bignell from Porterbrook speaking about operation and lastly, Julia Thomas from Tucker Solicitors and Monica Babb from ORR discussing the legal side of health and safety.